 In my experience, the best way to improve your writing skills is….
 TO WRITE!

 I also recommend reading more because you see effective writing with your own eyes.
 Stack writing and reading more with awesome tools like Grammarly and Hemingway Writer and you’ll be on your way.

 Create keyword-targeted pages that push searchers into action (subscribing, submitting a form, purchasing a product, etc) will depend on your ability to persuade them.
 Sales are nothing more than persuasion.

 I recommend studying the works of Frank Kern, Dan Kennedy, Russell Brunson, and reading the book Cashvertising.

 Outside of calls-to-action, you also need to persuade other websites (people) to link to your website.
 This isn’t easy!
-That’s why knowing and practicing persuasion/studying human behavior can help.
+That’s why knowing and practising persuasion/studying human behaviour can help.

 3. Basic Technical Skills